tugbataluy/CIFAR10_Trial/README.md

 Image classification model with Resnet50\
 This model is written with python\
 Mainly used libraries:\
-->Numpy, tensorflow, keras, matplotlib(for data visualization)
+->Numpy, tensorflow, keras, matplotlib(for data visualization)\
+Accuracy for this training 94%.